smoofra/gitq/README.md

 * Each patch is a git commit.
 As much as possible, ordinary git commands are used to manipulate patches.

-* The commit history of a queue feels like a git commit history.
-That is, commits are user-curated checkpoints, with user-written commit messages.
+* The commit history of a queue *is* a git commit history.
+You can use `git log`, or `tig` to inspect it.
+You can use `git diff` to diff it.

+  Commits are user-curated checkpoints, with user-written commit messages.
   The history is not a detailed log of every micro-operation that was used to create a queue.
 The data model is as simple as possible.
 Git is a "stupid" content tracker, because it tracks versions of the content of a source directory.
 There is no specific representation in git to, for example, move a file.
 The contents of the file are simply moved to a new location.
-Git Queues aims to track the content of a patch series in the same spirit that Git tracks the content of a directory.
+GitQ aims to track the content of a patch series in the same spirit, and *with the same mechanism* that Git tracks the content of a directory.

+### Is this a new version control system based on git?

+No!
+GitQ adds new functionality to Git.
+It automates workflows that are awkward and manual in Git.

+### Is this a alternate user interface to git?

+No!
+GitQ does not wrap Git's existing functionality in a new interface.
+You do not need learn a new set of commands overlapping with the Git commands you already know to use GitQ.
+Use normal git commands, and mix them freely with GitQ commands.
+GitQ will print out a log of Git commands it executes, so you can understand what it's doing.

 ## `git-queue`